oracle/python-oracledb/doc/src/api_manual/module.rst

 of :meth:`oracledb.create_pool()`, :meth:`ConnectionPool.acquire()`,
 :meth:`oracledb.connect()`, :meth:`oracledb.create_pool_async()`, and
 :meth:`oracledb.connect_async()`.
-These constants have deprecated the Session Pool purity constants that were used in cx_Oracle 8.3.
+These constants have deprecated the Session Pool purity constants that were used in the obsolete cx_Oracle driver.

 .. dbapiconstantextension::